-Pullman & Comley’s Cybersecurity, Privacy and Infrastructure Protection practice blends the diverse experiences of our attorneys into a comprehensive team to help clients address all of the legal issues associated with operating in the world of technology.
+Pullman & Comley’s Cybersecurity and Privacy practice blends the diverse experiences of our attorneys into a comprehensive team to help clients address all of the legal issues associated with operating in the world of technology.

 The exponential growth and global presence of technology has increased the vulnerabilities to individuals and businesses for loss or misuse of sensitive information and has opened up a new world of legal risks and challenges, including interference with intellectual property rights, privacy rights, data storage, theft and corruption, network intrusion and abuse, computer fraud and abuse, access security, cyber defamation, and a host of other cyber crimes, torts and related matters associated with conducting business and exchanging information over the Internet.

 These issues also present many unique challenges to individuals and businesses in our critical infrastructure sectors, including telecommunications, transportation, electric power, banking and finance, gas and oil storage and delivery, water supply, emergency services and government operations.